 There's also the classic AM-ready bounce of the title track, and the Stonesy “Interrupted” with its wry takedown of the hectic pace of the digital age.
 And the gorgeous balladry of “Shining.”
 And “Go-To Girl”, a shuffle worthy of Buddy Holly, and more... twelve tracks of should-be hits.
 It's no wonder that the album was hailed upon its original release as a high-water mark even among Bill's beloved catalog.

 On Working the Long Game, Lloyd teams up with an impressive list of co-writers, and the partnerships dovetail beautifully with his own considerable talents.
 For the music fans who still read liner notes and know the names of the songwriters and players, this album features a treasure trove of collaborative writing and musical interplay.
 “The co-writers like Graham Gouldman (10CC), Freedy Johnston, Tom Petersson (Cheap Trick), Aaron Lee Tasjan, Buddy Mondlock and Scot Sax (Wanderlust) are all great record-makers on their own and it was great to get to work with them all,” says Bill.
 “Tom Petersson adding his bass to the track of 'Yesterday' definitely took it up a notch or five.”

-The song “Merch Table” may provide the best insight for the overall theme of the album.
+As for the “long game” of the title, the song “Merch Table” may provide the best insight for the overall theme of the album.
 “You’re asking me, Why do you still do this?
-I thought by now you woulda had your fill.
+I thought by now you woulda’ had your fill.
 There’s a thing that happens in the moment... when it’s real.”
-With a digital relaunch of Working The Long Game slated for early Autumn, and with it the arrival of the vinyl and CD editions in Big Stir Records' web store, you'll be able to drop the needle yourself., and we're sure you’ll feel it, too.
-May Bill Lloyd continue working the game as long as it takes... he's as good now as he ever has been.
+With the global relaunch of Working The Long Game, you'll be able to drop the needle yourself and feel it, too.